-&lt;sup>34This section heavily relies on the description in Neale and Bozsik (2001) and draws from István and Szakadát (1997) and Várhegyi (1995).
+40This section heavily relies on the description in Neale and Bozsik (2001) and draws from István and Szakadát (1997) and Várhegyi (1995).

-Bank's branch network is 1969.
+The towns in which the new, licensed commercial banks had a branch in 1987 were towns in which the Central Bank of Hungary (CBofH) had branches going back decades, as I show in Table 8.
+The earliest year for which I could find the Central Bank's branch network is 1969.
 All towns that had a branch of the Central Bank in 1987 also had one in 1969.
 Additionally, other than the 19 state capitals, all the towns ceased to have a branch of the CBofH starting in 1987.
 The 19 remaining state branches stopped providing commercial bank activities as well, because in the new two-tiered system, only commercial banks were allowed to provide commercial banking services.

 The loan porfolio was distributed across the new banks.
-The distribution exhibited some amount of specialization, in that OKHB, one of the state-owned banks founded in 1987, was largely allocated loans to the state firms from the agricultural, food processing, retail and tourism sector, while BFHB, another state-owned bank founded in 1987, was given the energy and infrastructure sector and some share of the retail sector.
+The distribution exhibited some amount of specialization, in that OKHB, one of the state-owned banks founded in 1987, was largely allocated loans to the state firms from the agricultural, food processing, retail and tourism sector, while BFHB, another state-owned bank founded in 1987, was given the energy and infrastructure sector and some share of the retail sector.41